Kevin-waweru/pppoe-user-management-on-mikrotik/README.md

-# network-management
-pppoe user management for mikrotik using pyqt5
+pppoe user management for mikrotik using pyqt5. the application can be used to add,remove,disconnect reconnect users.
+It also allows creation of new bandwidth packages.
+Using vonage the application sends sms alerts to the admin incase the main connection is down and can be used to send sms notifications to the clients.